 Incidentally, domestic abuse statistics also show that those under 30 are most likely to be reported for domestic violence.
 However, it is women over 60 who are most often reported for animal abuse through hoarding.

-Animal testing is a cruel and vicious process that sees animals abused in the name of human medical research and education.
-Each year 115 million animals, including dogs, cats, mice, rats, and monkeys, are all abused in the name of science.
-Yet, 95% of drugs that pass animal testing are never approved for human use.
+Each year, 115 million animals, including dogs, cats, mice, rats, and monkeys, are all abused in the name of science.
+Yet, 95% of drugs that pass on animals used for testing are never approved for human use.

 Anti-cruelty laws exist to put an end to this sort of suffering.
 Unfortunately, lab experiments result in horrific injuries to cure medical issues that could be done more humanely.